a-nenice/jenkins-pipeline/README.md

 ### Prerequisites

 - Jenkins installed with necessary plugins (e.g., Email Extension Plugin, Pipeline)
-- Access to a GitHub account and a basic understanding of its operations.
+- Access to a GitHub account.
 - A server or environment for staging and production deployments (e.g., AWS EC2).